aryarkusuma/tweetpic/readme.md

 Notes
-- this was http-dockerized version of the main branch
+- this is http-dockerized version of the main branch

 ## Endpoints
 ### 1. Get Tweet Picture